dyammons/scrna-seq/data-processing/cellranger-alignment/README.md

 ```sh
 sbatch cute_cellrngr_mkref.sbatch
 ```
-Should be completed in under 1 hour
+Should be completed in under 1 hour.

 <br>